solarmon/WHDLoad-Game-Launcher/README.md

 A boot up solution for launching WHDLoad games for UAE based Amiga emulators

+Two release version files are provided:

+* .zip - this is the recommended **Directory** version.
+Unzip this and mount as a directory (DH0:) in UAE.
+* .hdf - this si the legacy HDF version

+Both version need to have the appropriate kickstart ROMs put in to the Dev/Kickstarts directory.

 # Features

 * Locates the slave file automatically - no need to rename it to game.slave
 * Detects multiple WHDLoad game slave files
    * WHDLoad game slave file selected based the volume name of DH1:
-   * WHDLoad game slave file selection via a user choice dialogue.
+   * WHDLoad game slave file selection via a selection dialogue.
 * Single WHDLoad game slave file just gets launched normally.
 * When no WHDLoad game slave file detected
    * A game launcher is launched.